Certificate in Working with Older Adults with Chronic Illnesses and their Families (OACIF)

 The course will be conducted 4 days and will cover the topics as shown below.

-Course Sessions | Training |
+| Course Sessions | Training |

-1. Introduction to a Systemic Perspective in Working with older adults with chronic illnesses and their families | Dr. Gilbert Yeo, Priscilla Tor |
+| 1.
+Introduction to a Systemic Perspective in Working with older adults with chronic illnesses and their families | Dr. Chua Wei Bin, Dr. Gilbert Yeo |

-2. Psychological issues, behavioural-cognitive model, illness, end of life, grief and loss | Dr. Chua Wei Bin, Priscilla Tor |
+| 2.
+Psychological issues, behavioural-cognitive model, illness, nursing care in chronic illnesses | Dr. Chua Wei Bin, Priscilla Tor, Renee Dong |

-3. Deputyship, lasting power of attorney, structural family therapy, appreciating family support and engaging the family from a nursing perspective | Julia Lee, Chee Wai Yee |
+| 3.
+End of life, grief and loss, deputyship, lasting power of attorney, structural family therapy, appreciating family support and engaging the family from a nursing perspective | Chee Wai Yee, Julia Lee |

-3. Understanding the health care system and the importance of preventive health | Dr. Chua Wei Bin, Priscilla Tor |
+| 3.
+Understanding the health care system and the importance of preventive health | Dr. Chua Wei Bin, Priscilla Tor |

 Teaching and Learning Strategies